-Scottish Power Limited ("the Company"), registered company number SC193794, principally acts as the holding company of the Scottish Power Limited Group ("ScottishPower" or "the Group"), whose activities comprise the generation, transmission and distribution of electricity, energy management and the supply of electricity and gas principally in the United Kingdom ("UK").
+Scottish Power UK plc ("the Company"), registered company number SC117120, acts as the holding company of the Scottish Power UK plc Group ("the Group") whose activities comprise the generation, transmission and distribution of electricity, energy management and the supply of electricity and gas principally in the United Kingdom ("UK").
 The Company is a wholly-owned subsidiary of Iberdrola, S.A. ("Iberdrola"), one of the largest utility companies in the world and a leader in renewable energy.